farahtamer16/modus-desktop/README.md

 # MoDUS: Desktop Eye-Tracking for Dementia Monitoring

 ### Overview
-**MoDUS (Monitoring Dementia Using Smartphones/Desktop)** is a cross-platform cognitive assessment application that uses **real-time eye tracking** to evaluate executive function through the **antisaccade task** — a well-established measure of cognitive control.
+**MoDUS (Monitoring Dementia Using Smartphones/Desktop)** is a cross-platform cognitive assessment application that uses **real-time eye tracking** to evaluate executive function through the **antisaccade task**, a well-established measure of cognitive control.

 This project extends the original **mobile MoDUS** into a **desktop version** built with **Unity** and **MediaPipe**, enabling low-cost, accessible cognitive testing via standard webcams.
 It was developed in collaboration with the **School of Psychology** at the **University of Nottingham Malaysia**.

 ### Literature Context
 Traditional dementia assessments rely on costly, clinic-bound setups with specialized eye-tracking hardware.
 Research has shown that **antisaccade tasks**—tests measuring the ability to look away from a visual stimulus—are reliable markers of executive function and early dementia detection.
 MoDUS bridges the gap between **clinical precision** and **real-world accessibility** by integrating webcam-based gaze tracking and MediaPipe’s iris detection framework.
 This approach democratizes cognitive testing, providing scalable and reliable home or clinical use without lab-grade hardware.

 ### Features
 - **Webcam-based eye tracking** using MediaPipe Iris